Program Effectiveness Data, Goals, and Outcomes

 Job Placement Rate

-5 yr. average job placement: 83/89 = 93% Data obtained via personal (verbal or electronic) communication with former students, graduate and employer surveys, and/or professional communication with medical facility personnel.
+5-year average job placement rate (2019-2023): 100/100 = 100% Data obtained via personal (verbal or electronic) communication with former students, graduate and employer surveys, and/or professional communication with medical facility personnel.

 End-Of-Degree Student Learning Goals And Outcomes

-Outcome: Students will apply appropriate positioning skills and beam alignment.
+Outcome: Students will apply appropriate positioning skills and central ray alignment.

 Outcome: Students will properly evaluate radiographic images for diagnostic value.

-Outcome: Students will manipulate exposure parameters in non-routine/trauma situations.
+Outcome: Students will accurately manipulate exposure factors in non-routine/trauma situations.

 Outcome: Students will adjust positioning techniques in non-routine/trauma procedures.